tehwenyi/blender_synthetics/README.md

 ## Models
 Currently supports fbx/obj/blend.
 Ensure your models only contain one object that has the same name as its filename.

+If you find that your models lack texture, please ensure that you follow [this link](https://egneva.com/exporting-fbx-files-with-texture-in-blender/) when exporting your models.

 ### Classes

 Your targets of interest.
 Bounding boxes will be drawn around these objects.